 This is a fantastic product to get, both for the brand name and quality, Anchor is up there with DMC in terms of reliability.

-The set comes with one hundred different colours, and they are more pastel than vivid, very elegant.
+The set comes in one hundred different colors, and they are more pastel than vivid, very elegant.

-The colours hold up to washing and the thread does not fray when in use, all in all, this is a great buy.
+The colors hold up to washing and the thread does not fray when in use, all in all, this is a great buy.

 5. DMC Limited Edition Floss

-This package contains twenty-seven skeins of cotton floss, each of a different colour.
+This package contains twenty-seven skeins of cotton floss, each of a different color.

-These are rich colours to add to your regular collection, and they work great to complete a bigger set or to replace skeins of colours you used up.
+These are rich colors to add to your regular collection, and they work great to complete a bigger set or to replace skeins of colors you used up.

 You can expect well-packaged skeins too, with good paper wrapping.
 It is a strong thread that doesn’t knot up when you are working but passes smoothly through the fabric.